-There’s more ways than one to be a good (data) host now and in the future
+How to be a good (data) host now and in the future

 There’s just one question.
 Where’s the best place to keep it?

-Hosting data on-premise in locally managed servers is the way that most businesses - including education providers - have traditionally managed and stored their data.
+Hosting data on-premise in locally managed servers is the way that most businesses - including education providers - traditionally managed and stored their data.
 The advantages in the past have included the following:

-On-premise hosting can give providers confidence they can limit things like system downtime, which may be perceived as out of their control when using a third party provider through internet access.
+On-premise hosting gave providers confidence they could play a role in limiting things like system downtime, which may be perceived as out of their control when using a third party provider through internet access.

-By keeping things in-house, providers assume control over much of the hosting function, from the security of their information right through to hardware maintenance and basic software support.
+By keeping things in-house, providers assumed control over much of the hosting function, from the security of their student and business information right through to hardware maintenance and basic software support.

-Do-it-yourself hosting behind a firewall can be perceived as a safer place for data to reside, in comparison with being shipped to an offsite location that is dependent on an external service.
+Do-it-yourself hosting behind a firewall was perceived as a safer place for data to reside in the past, in comparison with being shipped to an offsite location that was dependent on an external service.

-Educators who didn't want the hassle of managing their own servers have also chosen to host data in servers that are owned and managed by a trusted, third party provider and are located in a safe location off-site.
-The advantages include:
+Educators who didn't want the hassle of managing their own servers have also chosen to host data in servers owned and managed by a third party provider, which were located in a location off-site.
+The advantages included:

 - Cost savings

-Educators avoid having to direct capital towards on-site IT infrastructure - like their own expensive on-site servers - by utilising those that are being provided by the off-site third party provider.
+Educators avoided having to direct capital towards on-site IT infrastructure - like their own expensive on-site servers - because they were utilising those that were being provided by the off-site third party provider.

-Managed hosting enables educators to eliminate the challenges of infrastructure maintenance and upkeep.
-All this is taken care of using hardware and experts supplied by a technology partner.
+Managed hosting enabled educators to eliminate the challenges of infrastructure maintenance and upkeep.
+All this was taken care of using hardware and experts that were supplied by their technology provider.

-Providers who offer hosting services often regard the highest possible levels of data security as business-critical, meaning that customer's could trust their data was secured with the most up-to-date security measures.
+Providers who offered third party hosting services often saw data security as a core priority, meaning that customer's could trust their data was secured with the most up-to-date security measures.

 There are no in-built limits on growth when educators use cloud software.
 This leaves them free to scale up and scale down their system usage depending on their business needs in the now.